iftechfoundation/twine-cookbook/arrays/sugarcube/sugarcube_arrays.md

 Arrays are a collection of values.
 Each value in an array is assigned an *index*, which is a number that corresponds to the position of that item or element.
 Arrays have many built-in methods and other features, and [SugarCube adds many more](http://www.motoslave.net/sugarcube/2/docs/object-methods.html#array).
 Arrays can be created by assigning a variable to the array literal, which is a pair of brackets (`[]`): `<<set $myArray to []>>`.

 [Specific elements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Accessing_array_elements) can be accessed in an array by following its variable name with a pair of brackets containing the index to check.
-Testing whether an array contains an element can be done using the [*Array#includes()* function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes); adding new items can be done using the [*Array#push()* function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
+Testing whether an array contains an element can be done using the *[Array#includes() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes)*; adding new items can be done using the *[Array#push() function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)*.

 ## Live Example

 <section>
 <iframe src="sugarcube_arrays_example.html" height=400 width=90%></iframe>

 Download: <a href="sugarcube_arrays_example.html" target="_blank">Live Example</a>
 </section>